tmattio/dream-cli/README.md

 -s SECRET, --secret=SECRET (absent DREAM_SECRET env)
     a key to be used for cryptographic operations, such as signing CSRF tokens.
 By default, a random secret is generated on each call to Dream.run.
-For production, generate a key with gen-key and load it from file.
+For production, generate a key with gen-secret and load it from file.
 A medium-sized Web app serving 1000 fresh encrypted cookies per second should rotate keys about once a year.
 See argument --old-secrets) below for key rotation.
 ```

-Or as environmnet variables:
+Or as environment variables:

 ```
 DREAM_CERTIFICATE_FILE